Browse documentation

 queueMicrotask(callback)Enqueue a callback to run as a microtask.
 Throws TypeError if the argument is not callable.

 structuredClone(value)Deep-clone a value using the structured clone algorithm.
-Handles objects, arrays, Map, Set, and circular references.
+Handles objects, arrays, Map, Set, errors, and circular references.
+An error carries its name, message and stack only — the property walk does not run for errors, so own properties are dropped (including AggregateError.errors and any self-reference) and a name outside the seven standard ones becomes "Error", matching the HTML algorithm.
 Throws DOMException with name "DataCloneError" (code 25) for non-cloneable types (functions, symbols, WeakMap, WeakSet, WeakRef, FinalizationRegistry).

 btoa(data)Encode a binary string (each character code ≤ U+00FF) to base64.
 Throws DOMException with name "InvalidCharacterError" (code 5) if any character code exceeds U+00FF.